Simulating quantum transport for a quasi-one-dimensional Bose gas in an optical lattice: the choice of fluctuation modes in the truncated Wigner approximation: Results and discussion

-The damped motion of the c.m. suggests that there might be a loss of phase coherence, and number fluctuations in the system.
-In order to avoid the complications arising from the symmetrically ordered multimode field $\Psi$ \cite{ruos}, we define the ground state operators $b_{j}$ for each individual lattice site $j$:
+The damped motion of the c.m. induced by quantum fluctuations suggests that there might be a loss of phase coherence, and number fluctuations in the system.
+In order to avoid the complications arising from the symmetrically ordered multimode field $\Psi$, we follow \cite{PRL.95.110403,PRA.72.011601,PRA.74.063625} and define the ground state operators $b_{j}$ for each individual lattice site $j$: